ScotGovAnalysis/objr/README.md

 <!-- badges: end -->

-objr aims to provide a convenient method of interacting with [Objective Connect](https://secure.objectiveconnect.co.uk) using R, making use of the [Objective Connect API](https://secure.objectiveconnect.co.uk/publicapi/1/swagger-ui/index.html).
+objr (pronounced "ob-jar") aims to provide a convenient method of interacting with [Objective Connect](https://secure.objectiveconnect.co.uk) using R, making use of the [Objective Connect API](https://secure.objectiveconnect.co.uk/publicapi/1/swagger-ui/index.html).

 ## Installation